 The second form of problem occurs when a C variable is written, but the address never appears on the bus.
-To demonstrate this problem, consider a 32-bit C variable foo at address 0×1002 and a "wild pointer" pointing to address 0×1000 .
-A 32-bit write indirect through the pointer will overwrite part of variable foo, but if the memory bus width is 32 bits, the address of foo (0×1002) will never appear on the address 0×1004 will overwrite part of foo without the address of foo appearing on the bus.
+To demonstrate this problem, consider a 32-bit C variable foo at address 0×1002 and a "wild pointer" pointing to address 0×1004 .
+A write indirect through the pointer will overwrite part of variable foo, but the address of $foo (0 \times 1002)$ will never appear on the address bus.
 This limitation can be overcome by specifying an address range when triggering on a symbol that you suspect is being modified by a wild pointer.
+For example, specify the range of foo as $foo \dots +3$.